IIT-EnergySystemModels/openTEPES/doc/md/SolutionMethods.md

 There are three possibilities for solving the decomposed problem (file `openTEPES_ProblemSolvingStageSolve`):

 1. **In parallel**: writes the LP file for the solver and sends the problems to a queue.
 It only works with the serial solver manager factory.
-2. **Sequentially**: writes the LP file for the solver and solves each stage sequentially.
+2. **Sequentially (LP file)**: writes the LP file for the solver and solves each stage sequentially.
-3. **Sequentially**: loads the problem in memory and solves each stage sequentially.
+3. **Sequentially (in memory)**: loads the problem in memory and solves each stage sequentially.
 It takes a lot of time to load the problem in memory.

 ## Sector Benders decomposition